shayan-g/Webscraping-US-Fast-Food-Chains/README.md

 ## Technical Stack:

-- R with dplyr, stringr, tibble, tidyverse, rvest for web scraping, yfR for financial data
+- R with stringr, tibble, tidyverse, rvest for web scraping, yfR for financial data